AnthonySteele/anthonysteele.github.io/CruftyTypeSystems.md

 One of the main uses of the `async` keyword is to signal that in the code that follows, `await` cannot be a variable name, it must be a keyword.
 If `await` cannot be a variable name, then the compiler could largely infer that `async` should be there from the presence of an `await` and a returned `Task`.
 But instead much method annotation is needed.

+Similarly, C# 7 has new pattern matching, but this is constrained by being added to the `switch` statement rather than adding a new keyword.

 ## New thinking